Governor Quinn to Honor Illinoisans for Exemplary Community Service

 Seeks Nominations for Governor’s Volunteer Service Awards

-CHICAGO – Governor Pat Quinn and the Serve Illinois Commission on Volunteerism and Community Service today announced Illinoisans may now submit nominations for the Governor’s Volunteer Service Awards.
-The awards recognize volunteers who have made a difference in Illinois and highlight the importance of volunteerism and community service in the State of Illinois.
+CHICAGO - Governor Pat Quinn and the bi-partisan Serve Illinois Commission on Volunteerism and Community Service today announced nominations are now being accepted for the Second Annual Governor’s Volunteer Service Awards.
+These awards recognize individual volunteers through a statewide award program to highlight the importance of volunteerism and community service in the State of Illinois.

-“Every day in Illinois, thousands of volunteers donate their time and talents to help others and to build stronger communities,” said Governor Quinn.
-“We are looking for nominees whose initiative, creativity and energy has made a positive change and has set an example for others.”
+“Illinois is fortunate to have thousands of volunteers who donate their time and talents to help others and to build stronger communities,” said Governor Quinn.
+“With these awards, we recognize those whose initiative, creativity and energy have made a positive change and has set an example for others.”